 Many people are inhibited in their listening because they fear language as a barrier.
 But absolute music transcends all these barriers and can appeal to just about anyone with an open mind and an ear for music.

 To make a mark worldwide as a classical singer is a mammoth task.
 But M S Subbulakshmi - known popularly as MS - has ruled the music world for over five decades with her melody, talent and beauty.
-She has captured the imagination of generations of music lovers.
+She inspired many to learn to sing better and seek lessons.
 She has been a trailblazer: Undaunted by the male-dominated music society of her times, she took the music world by storm - and the rest is history.

 Born on September 16, 1916, to Madurai Shanmukhavadivu Ammal and Subramania Iyer, MS showed promise of her talent from a very young age.
 Her mother was already a well-known musician and her maternal grandmother was a talented violinist.
 Endowed with a captivating, quicksilver voice, MS could reproduce any nuance with amazing clarity.
 She cut her first record for HMV at the age of 10!